DePaul Catholic High School

-DePaul Catholic High School is a private, Roman Catholic, high school in Wayne, in Passaic County, New Jersey, United States, that operates under the auspices of the Roman Catholic Diocese of Paterson.
+DePaul Catholic High School is a private, Roman Catholic, high school in Wayne, in Passaic County, in the U.S. state of New Jersey, that operates under the auspices of the Roman Catholic Diocese of Paterson.
 The school is accredited by AdvancED.

-As of the 2019–20 school year, the school had an enrollment of 461 students and 44.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.
-The school's student body was 61.0% (281) White, 16.5% (76) Asian, 12.6% (58) Black and 10% (46) Hispanic.
+As of the 2023–24 school year, the school had an enrollment of 475 students.

 History

 DePaul Catholic was established in 1956.
+Located in Pequannock Township, New Jersey, during its first year, the school's facility in Wayne opened for the 1957–58 school year, serving 200 students.

 Academics

-The program of studies offered at DePaul Catholic High School seeks to equip college-bound students with a foundation for the pursuit of academic excellence while emphasizing a curriculum tailored for individual differences.
-Students learn to apply their knowledge and training toward their ongoing development of the Whole Person.
+The program of studies offered at DePaul Catholic High School seeks to equip college-bound students with a foundation for the pursuit of academic excellence while emphasizing a curriculum tailored to individual differences.
+Students learn to apply their knowledge and training toward the ongoing development of the Whole Person.

 DePaul Catholic is a college preparatory high school offering advanced placement, honors, college prep, and foundations levels of study.
 In the Class of 2015, 98% of graduates are attending colleges and universities.
 Graduates in the Class of 2015 were awarded over $10.5 million in academic merit-based scholarships, and 99% of the graduates have gone on to colleges, universities, and technical schools.

-All students and faculty use Tablet PC laptop computer/notebooks connected using a wireless Internet system.
+All students and faculty use Tablet PC laptop computers/notebooks connected using a wireless Internet system.

 Athletics

-The DePaul Spartans competes in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
-Before the NJSIAA's 2010 realignment, the school had competed in the Northern Hills Conference an athletic conference comprised of public and private high schools located in Essex, Morris and Passaic counties.
+The DePaul Spartans competes in the Big North Conference, which consists of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
+Before the NJSIAA's 2010 realignment, the school had competed in the Northern Hills Conference an athletic conference consisting of public and private high schools located in Essex, Morris and Passaic counties.
 With 381 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (and the equivalent of Group I for public schools).
 The football team competes in the United White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Non-Public Group III for football for 2018–2020.
+The school was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.